microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/06_Bonus_Evaluations.md

 ## Step 3: Assess Your Agent Output

 With your dataset prepared, you can run rows one by one or select multiple rows to run together.
-To select a row, check the box to the left of the row.
-To run the row, select the **Run Response** icon (i.e. play button).
+To select all rows, check the box in the header row.
+To run the selected rows, select the **Run Response** icon (i.e. play button).

 ![Run button.](../../img/run-eval.png)